Differences between NiceLabel 2019 and NiceLabel 6

 - Custom SQL statement in combination with filter is not supported.
 In NiceLabel 6, you could define a custom SQL statement and additionally define a filter for it when building a form.
 This is an atypical combination of double filtering, which is not supported in NiceLabel 2019.
-You should define a filter just once.
+We recommend you to define a filter just once.

 - Date variable can have an empty value.
-When you define a date variable in NiceLabel 6 and connect it to the Edit field object, a user can select the date value in date picker, but cannot empty the value.
+When you define a date variable in NiceLabel 6 and connect it to the Edit field object, you can select the date value in the date picker, but cannot empty the value.
 In NiceLabel 2019, the date variable has no default value.
-If you want to assign the current date as a startup value, you can set the initial value of a date variable to "." (dot character).
-If you want to assign any other date as a startup value, set the initial value to reference another current date variable.
+If you want to assign the current date as a starting value, you can set the initial value of a date variable to "." (dot character).
+If you want to assign any other date as a starting value, set the initial value to reference another current date variable.

 - Adding records to a table without a primary key is not possible.
 When you create a form to manage database records, you might see the error message "Cannot execute requested database operation.
 Dynamic SQL generation for the UpdateCommand is not supported against a SelectCommand that does not return any key column information."
 This happens when you try to add a new record to a table that does not have a primary key defined.

 - Distributed printing is not supported.
 Distributed printing was used in the past to support printing from Pocket NiceLabel.
 With distributed printing, the Print button created a NiceLabel JOB file and sent it to NiceWatch for processing.
 If you need a similar functionality with your desktop PowerForms application, configure it using new actions in NiceLabel 2019, such as "HTTP Request".